 What is the difference between a halfway house and transitional living?

 Will insurance cover my treatment services?

 We work with most HMOs, PPOs, Managed Care Plans, and the Department of Human Services.
 Feel free to reach out and ask us about specifics!

 How can I pay for my treatment services?

-What should I bring to residential treatment and transitional recovery housing?
+What should I bring to Residential Extended Care and GateHouse Transitional Living?

 What is the difference between a rehab center and your programs?